 The term “mommy makeover” is a euphemism for any combination of cosmetic plastic surgery procedures intended to help women find their way back to a pre-pregnancy body.
 (1)

 There is no set combination of treatments that make up a mommy makeover.
 Rather, the combination of treatments is specifically tailored to meet the needs of each patient.
-Whereas for some women the makeover may include liposuction and a breast lift, for others it may include a tummy tuck and a butt lift.
+Whereas for some women the makeover may include lipoplasty and a breast lift, for others it may include a tummy tuck surgery and a butt lift.
 Although virtually any cosmetic procedures can be chosen, the mommy makeover most commonly involves combining breast and abdominal surgery.

 The mommy makeover packages of procedures have become quite common because the combined approach reduces costs without any increase in risks of side effects or adverse outcomes.
 (1, 2)